miki-hermann/mcp/README.md

 in the root directory of this distribution.
 The system then

    - compiles the sources,
-   - links the binaries together,
+   - links the binaries together using SHA3,
-   - installs the binaries in the directory `/usr/local/bin`,
+   - installs the binaries in the *EXECUTABLES* directory `/usr/local/bin`,
    - determines which variant (*seine* or *danube* or *mekong*) will be the default version of the MCP system